rhdunn/cainteoir-engine/README.md

 ## Build Dependencies

-In order to build eSpeak, you need:
+In order to build cainteoir-engine, you need:

 1.  a functional autotools system (`make`, `autoconf`, `automake`, `libtool`, `autopoint` and `pkg-config`);